mct/cca-computational-practices-spring-2019/README.md

 ## Week 6: Monday, March 4, 2019

-Here are the sample sound programs we went over in class
+This week, we talked about adding sound effects to your P5 programs.
+Here are the sample programs we went over in class:

 * [Simple Doorbell](https://editor.p5js.org/toren/sketches/rJn-yzijm)
 * [Doorbell](https://editor.p5js.org/toren/sketches/B1UmyfioX)